 Key Areas to Live in Portugal

 Lisbon, the capital of Portugal, is a bustling, cosmopolitan city that captivates expats from all walks of life.
 With its efficient public transportation in the city center, stunning views of the Tejo River, and thriving food scene, it has become a favored destination for digital nomads.
-Investors will also find a thriving real estate market, including several luxury real estate options.
+Investors will also find a thriving real estate market, including several luxury options for a Portugal real estate investment.
+You can get a more in-depth view of the region from our moving to Lisbon guide.

-For expat retirees seeking a sunny coastal haven, the Algarve Coast beckons with its sun-soaked shores, incredible seafood, and an array of stunning beaches Inland.
+For expat retirees seeking a sunny coastal haven, the Algarve Coast beckons with its sun-soaked shores, incredible seafood, and an array of stunning beaches.
 While the Algarve has long been favored by retirees, more and more families are relocating to this wonderful part of Portugal, thanks to its top international schools, large expat population, and high quality of life.
+The Algarve is also known for its luxury property market and as one of the best places to invest in golf villas in Portugal.

 The autonomous islands of Madeira and the Azores

 While Madeira and the Azores are different in so many ways, one thing that they have in common is that the natural landscapes are second to none.
-If you are looking for unrivaled sea views and incredible local produce and are looking to live out your dream of island living, you should consider the autonomous islands of Portugal.
+If you are looking for unrivaled sea views and incredible local produce and are looking for one of the best places to live in Portugal to live out your dream of island living, you should consider the autonomous islands of Portugal.

 What is the cost of living in Portugal?